 - Help repair frayed relationships.

 - Replace fear with courage.

-This short video is a great example of collaboration amongst autistic people, and it blows many popular misconceptions about autism that are still peddled by the autism industry out of the water:
+This short video is a great example of collaboration amongst Autistic people, and it blows many popular misconceptions about Autistic people that are still peddled by the autism industry out of the water:

 Digital communication and collaboration technologies enable NeurodiVentures to act as a catalyst for trusted collaboration between groups.
 This is particularly relevant in a world of growing existential risks, where the energy and resource demands of competitive “civilised” social operating models, precisely for the reasons outlined by Daniel Schmachtenberger and documented in detail by historian Joseph Tainter, are exceeding the productive capacity of the biosphere.

 The exciting aspect about the human capacity for culture is that we have created a global digital network for sharing knowledge and misinformation.
 It apparently takes a virus like SARS-CoV-2 to put this network to good use, and to shift cultural norms away from sharing misinformation and towards sharing knowledge.

 I have yet to meet an Autistic person who is capable of maintaining a hidden agenda.
 This means that Autistic people are ill equipped for the competitive social game of “civilisation”.